How Long Can Negative Information Remain on Your Credit Report?

 Most unpaid tax liens have no reporting limitation.
 However, paid tax liens may remain on your report for up to seven years after the debt is paid.

-Positive information, such as your on-time payments can remain on your credit report indefinitely.
+Positive information, such as your on-time payments, can remain on your credit report indefinitely.
 However, some agencies may stop reporting some information for various reasons.
+Typically, closed accounts with a positive history may drop off after ten years, depending upon the agency.

 What Should I Do if I Have False Information on My Credit Report?

-If a creditor or debt collector has reported false information on your credit report, or you find other errors in your report, you should dispute the information with the credit bureaus.
-If it remains, you should speak to a Pennsylvania debt attorney about your options.
+If a creditor or debt collector has reported false information on your credit report or you find other errors in your report, you should dispute the information with the credit bureaus.
+If it remains on your report, you should speak to a Pennsylvania debt attorney about your options.
 You may have a claim against the creditor, the credit reporting agency, or both.
-For more information on how the Fair Credit Reporting Act helps consumers, click here.

 Fair Credit Reporting Act, 15 U.S.C. § 1681